 But what about sexual assault?

-So far, a little over one hundred rideshare drivers have been accused of sexually assaulting their passenger.
+So far, a little over one hundred rideshare drivers have been accused of sexually assaulting their passengers.
 But again, out of tens of millions of rides, this statistic is an improbability, too.

 Improbable isn’t the same as impossible, so you should still take precautions.
 You are, after all, doing the frequently-warned-against action of getting in a car with a stranger.
 There’s a reason this advice is still given to our own children.